PhoenixStormJr/RVC-V2-easy-gui-tutorial/README.md

 Attempt at installing from google colab failed, I cannot figure out why.

-Next attempt will be to install the huggingface version.
+Next attempt will be to install https://github.com/777gt/-EVC-

+If that fails, I will try to install the huggingface version.

 # Local installation on Windows (UNFINISHED):